spotinst/help/src/docs/tools-and-provisioning/cloudformation/getting-started/README.md

 For each custom resource created by Spot Lambda function, the following steps need to be configured:

-1. Resource type – `“Custom::elasticgroup“`.
-For other Spotinst services, check the [Resource Type](tools-and-provisioning/cloudformation/getting-started/resource-types) in the resources section.
+1. Resource type – `Custom::elasticgroup`.
+For other Spot services, check the [Resource Type](tools-and-provisioning/cloudformation/getting-started/resource-types) in the resources section.
-2. Service Token – Use Spotinst Lambda.
+2. Service Token – Use Spot Lambda.

 For example: